datacommonsorg/docsite/api/rest/v2/index.md

 ### Filters

 You can use filters to reduce results to only match nodes with a specified property and value.
+Use {} to specify property:value pairs to define the filter.
 Using the same example, `country/ARG<-containedInPlace+{typeOf:City}` only returns nodes with the `typeOf:City`, filtering out `typeOf:AdministrativeArea1` and so on.

 ### Specify multiple properties